-It’s not usually acute; it’s a delayed adverse reaction.
+It’s not usually acute … it’s a delayed adverse reaction.
 Your dog’s body, and particularly her immune system, is very complex and sensitive.
 It’s evolved to be able to react to pathogens in such a way that most dogs in a population survive even dangerous, deadly diseases like parvovirus.

-The Natural Immune System Response
+Your Dog’s Natural Immune Response

-Here’s something that’s really important to understand … Dogs’ immune systems have evolved to react to and protect dogs from disease pathogens (virus, bacteria etc) contracted by a way of natural exposure.
+Dogs’ immune systems have evolved to react to and protect dogs from disease pathogens (virus, bacteria etc) contracted by way of natural exposure.
 Natural exposure to a disease happens when a dog is exposed to virus or bacteria particles in her environment.
 These particles then are taken into her body, usually by a way of the mouth or nose.

-If there’s only low level contamination, your dog can be exposed to a disease and mount an immune response without showing any signs of illness that you’d notice, even though the immune system will have been working overtime.
-Dogs who are exposed to a pathogen and don’t get ill may produce antibodies and then be able to pass a titer test that shows they are protected from that disease (even if they’ve never been vaccinated).
+If there’s only low level contamination, your dog can be exposed to a disease and mount an immune response without showing any signs of illness … even though the immune system has been working overtime.
+Dogs who are exposed to a pathogen and don’t get ill may produce antibodies and then pass a titer test that shows they are protected from that disease (even if they’ve never been vaccinated).

 Inflammation Helps Healing

-These are the main tools it has to fight, kill and dispose of the pathogens.
-Eventually, the immune response leads to the production of antibodies along with this whole host of other very complex immune reactions.
+These are the main tools your dog’s immune system uses to fight, kill and dispose of the pathogens.
+Eventually, the immune response leads to the production of antibodies, along with a host of other very complex immune reactions.
 Most times the end result is that your dog gets better, and the healthy inflammation fades away.
-After this, antibodies are present in the blood stream, and your dog can now instantly stop infection by the same pathogen if she’s exposed again.
-Any re-exposure to this pathogen in the future also triggers production of more antibodies.
+After this, your dog will have antibodies in her bloodstream that can now instantly stop infection by the same pathogen if she’s exposed again.
+Any re-exposure to this pathogen in the future also triggers the production of more antibodies.

-Response to Vaccination
+Your Dog’s Response To Vaccination

-To add insult to this injury, most vaccines given to dogs contain not just one pathogen, but usually four or more (think of the DHPP vaccine that includes distemper hepatitis, parvovirus and parainfluenza).
+To add insult to this injury, most vaccines given to dogs contain not just one pathogen, but usually four or more (think of the DHPP vaccine that includes distemper, hepatitis, parvovirus and parainfluenza).
 It’s very, very rare for a dog to get exposed to high levels of more than one dangerous pathogen at a time with natural exposure.

 The Result: Allergic Reaction